Ocean Accounts Fellows

 With over 17 years of teaching experience at the University of the Philippines, she has taught economic analysis, quantitative methods, and public economics, as well as multidisciplinary courses on protected area management and governance.
 Her research focuses on small island tourism, conservation of endangered species, disaster valuation, reef resilience, and the economic potential of the blue economy.
 Cheryl has collaborated with international organisations, governments, and research institutions on sustainability-focused initiatives.
 She has led and co-led projects funded by the United Nations (UN), Asian Development Bank (ADB), Luxembourg Government, Agence Française de Développement, among others.
 Her work integrates economic insights with environmental and policy applications, contributing to global discussions on sustainable livelihoods, climate resilience, the blue economy, and economic policy for natural resource conservation.

-Hadi Yoga DEWANTO
+Hadi Yoga Dewanto

 Ocean Accounts Fellow - PhD Candidate